imrobin/net.sf.json/README.md

 These properties make JSON an ideal data-interchange language.

-NOTE: Documentation for older releases can be found at link:json-lib.sourceforge.net/[]
+NOTE: Documentation for older releases can be found at link: [json-lib.sourceforge.net](http://json-lib.sourceforge.net)